US$1.3 million awarded to CityU’s Korean philosophy project

 Share this article

-The funding is courtesy of an Academy of Korean Studies’ programme called the “Laboratory for the Globalization of Korean Studies”.
-The programme aims at fostering scholars in Korean Studies through research-oriented projects that can potentially lead to ground-breaking academic achievements.
-CityU joins three other universities from Canada, Germany and Japan this year to have successfully secured the grants.
+The funding is courtesy of an Academy of Korean Studies’ programme called the “Laboratory for the Globalization of Korean Studies” which is aimed at fostering scholars in Korean Studies through research-oriented projects that can potentially lead to ground-breaking academic achievements.
+CityU joins three other universities from Canada, Germany and Japan this year to have successfully secured awards.

 One of the historic problems, Professor Ivanhoe explained, has been a lack of scholars trained in both camps.
 Academics trained in classical Korean philosophy, a discipline that necessitates training in classical Chinese, tend not to be knowledgeable about Western traditions, and, vice versa, few Western philosophers are trained in classical Chinese.
 (Most classical philosophical and literary Korean texts are written in classical Chinese.)